igcbioinformatics/ADER/README.md

 ### LO 8 - Generate lists of differentially expressed genes, at least for a simple pairwise comparison

-#### 	LO 8.1 - Using the R package edgeR and DESeq2 to produce a pairwise differential expression analysis
+#### 	LO 8.1 - Execute a pairwise differential expression analysis
-		Use Galaxy to produce differentially expressed genes with edgeR and DESeq2 Use edgeR and DESeq2 in R and RStudio
+		Use Galaxy to produce differentially expressed genes with DESeq2

 #### 	LO 8.2 - Interpretation and visualization of results
-		Produce PCA plots comparing all samples: outlier detection Visualize expression profiles of top differentially expressed genes Produce other plots such as vulcano plots
+		PCA plots comparing all samples: detection of outliers, and batch effects Visualize expression profiles of top differentially expressed genes Produce other plots such as vulcano plots

-#### 	LO 8.3 - Use more complex settings: Generalized Linear Models
+#### 	LO 8.3 - Use more complex settings than simple pairwise comparisons
+		Account for batch effects and paired data
-		Account for confounders using Generalized Linear Models Performing ANOVA-like comparisons
+		Performing ANOVA-like comparisons

+### LO 9 - Understand specificies of differential gene expression in the case of single-cell RNA-Seq

-### LO 9 - Perform simple functional enrichment analysis and understand the concepts involved
+### LO 10 - Perform simple functional enrichment analysis and understand the concepts involved

-#### 	LO 9.1 - How to extract meaning from a list of genes
+#### 	LO 10.1 - How to extract meaning from a list of genes
 		What are functional annotations, what types exist, and where to get them

-#### 	LO 9.2 - Understand the concept of functional enrichment analysis, and the statistics involved
+#### 	LO 10.2 - Understand the concept of functional enrichment analysis, and the statistics involved
 		What is enrichment analysis and how is it performed How to define sample and population sets
 		Why do we need multiple test corrections

-#### 	LO 9.3 - Interpret the results of functional enrichment analysis
+#### 	LO 10.3 - Interpret the results of functional enrichment analysis
 		What can we get from enrichment analysis results Using functional enrichment analysis with real lists of genes